netvc/testing/draft-ietf-netvc-testing.md

 ## Bjontegaard

 The Bjontegaard rate difference, also known as BD-rate, allows the comparison of two different codecs based on a metric.
 This is commonly done by fitting a curve to each set of data points on the plot of bitrate versus metric score, and then computing the difference in area between each of the curves.
 A cubic polynomial fit is common, but will be overconstrained with more than four samples.
-For higher accuracy, at least 10 samples and a linear piecewise fit should be used.
+For higher accuracy, at least 10 samples and a cubic spline fit should be used.
 In addition, if using a truncated BD-rate curve, there should be at least 4 samples within the point of interest.

 ## Ranges